Last updated 31 October 2022

 Some other relevant legal rules to know about these accommodation payments:

-- A person cannot be charged an accommodation payment that would leave them with less than $46 000 in assets (as increased from time to time).
+- A person cannot be charged an accommodation payment that would leave them with less than $52 500 in assets (this amount increases from time to time).

 - A provider has up to 28 days to enter into an accommodation agreement.
 This can be extended if a legal process has begun for a person to be appointed by a tribunal (e.g. the Queensland Civil and Administrative Tribunal) as the decision maker for a resident who has impaired capacity and, in that event, the agreement must be signed within seven days of any such appointment or if no appointment is made or the process comes to an end.

-- A person may apply for a hardship determination so that, even if they are required to pay an accommodation payment, the obligation can be waived (s 44.30 Aged Care Act).
+- A person may apply for a hardship determination so that, even if they are required to pay an accommodation payment, the obligation can be waived by the department (s 44.30 Aged Care Act).